 $ yay -S upscayl-bin

-After installing the program, upon launching it, the interface would look like the following:
+After installing the program, upon launching it, the interface would look like the one below:

 Please note that although we strive to keep our articles up-to-date, the Upscayl interface depicted in the image above may undergo changes over time.

 To stay updated with changes and monitor progress, visit this link.